NYPL/digarch/staging/Archivist-Workstation-Processing.md

 			* \objects

 * Note the metadata folder may contain metadata created during the transfer of the files.
-* Note a file directory listing of the files in .csv format, if present.
+~~* Note a file directory listing of the files in .csv format, if present.~~ *Are we still generating file directory listing csvs??*
 * Open a .csv file in Microsoft Excel.
 * Navigate to the objects folder to view the files to be arranged.
-* Navigate to the data folder in the objects folder to view the files to be arranged in a Bagit transfer.
+* Navigate to the data folder in the objects folder to view the files to be arranged ~~in a Bagit transfer~~.
+*Potentially shift language towards something like "Note the objects folder is in a bag structure, for more on bag structures see our [bagit.py] page.*
 * Note manifest.txt files contain a directory listing.

 ### Processing

 * Appraise the files.
 * Ascertain the arrangement of the files.
-* Note file naming conventions, how the files relate to each other, and  possible duplicates.
+* ~~Note~~ file naming conventions, how the files relate to each other, and  possible duplicates.
+*is this "note" adding the files to the csv?*

 * Sort the .csv file by size, checksum, date, file , or path.

 ### Arrangement